Sleep Apnea

 _DSC3718.png _DSC4105.png

 At the end of stage one treatment, some type of follow-up sleep testing is necessary to find out how well the treatment is working.
-If it's only partly effective, you'll feel better, but you'll likely relapse over time as the remaining incidents continue stretching out the soft tissues of the pharynx.
-Our fee for stage one treatment is $3500.
+If it's only partly effective, you'll feel better; but you'll likely relapse over time, as the remaining incidents continue stretching out the soft tissues of the pharynx.

-STAGE TWO – The next stage of multi-level oral appliance treatment is to grasp the tongue between specialized upper and lower tongue gripping surfaces that each contain thousands of forward slanted bristles, (AKA tongue velcro), to prevent it from dropping back into the pharynx.
-The tongue gripping surfaces are so effective that they require very little compressive force to hold the tongue all night in the space shown below.
+STAGE TWO – The next stage of multi-level oral appliance treatment is to hold the tongue against the advanced mandible between specialized upper and lower tongue gripping surfaces that each contain thousands of forward slanted bristles, (AKA tongue velcro), to prevent it from dropping back into the pharynx.
+They grip the tongue so effectively that they require very little compressive force to hold the tongue all night in the space shown below.

 _DSC0192_1_1.jpg DSC_1864_2.jpg